-- You are hurt or injured
+- you are hurt or injured

-- Someone else is hurt or injured
+- someone else is hurt or injured

-Information emergency services might want to know
+What information will emergency services want to know?

-- The location of the emergency including nearby landmarks
+- The location of the emergency, including nearby landmarks

 - What happened